michalcichon/michalcichon.github.io/_posts/2024-12-08-my-clueless-start-in-it-15-year-retrospective.md

 ## Final thoughts

-Some people, especially those without much experience, prefer to try solving a problem on their own rather than seeking help from others.
+Some people, especially those without much experience, might prefer to try solving a problem on their own rather than seeking help from others.
 As experienced engineers, we sometimes need to take the initiative and encourage our younger colleagues to adopt a more proactive approach.

 No one is perfect, especially at the beginning.
 However, giving someone with the potential to grow a few good tips on how to work better often yields results much faster than you might expect.

+Looking back, I realize how valuable those early struggles were — not because they were pleasant, but because they shaped the way I think, learn, and collaborate today.
+If sharing my mistakes helps even one person avoid a detour or gain confidence in asking for help, then it’s worth every cringeworthy memory.